Steve Hackett: 1990s

 In 1992, Hackett resumed touring for the first time in six years, which also saw his return to activity in the US in several years.
 His reason for the prolonged absence was down to his involvement in various legal issues which prevented him from touring there.
 Hackett was pleased that his 1992 North American tour was well attended, and used it to test the strength of some new material that he had been working on to an audience, as well as to promote his first live album, Time Lapse.
-1992 also saw the release of The Unauthorised Biography, a compilation album including two previously unreleased tracks that Hackett co-wrote with Brian May, and Hackett's acoustic performance with the London Chamber Orchestra with a program of Vivaldi.
+A few months after the release of Time Lapse, Hackett also released a compilation album The Unauthorised Biography, which included two brand new studio tracks, one of which, "Don't Fall Away from Me", was a co-write between Hackett and Brian May of Queen.
+1992 also saw Hackett's acoustic performance with the London Chamber Orchestra with a program of Vivaldi.
 He picked the show as a career highlight.

 In May 1993, Hackett released his tenth studio album, Guitar Noir.
 It includes the track "Walking Away from Rainbows", which lyrically dealt with Hackett's career decision of leaving mainstream music and pursuing what he wishes.
 Shortly after its release Hackett considered the album "the most crucial thing I've ever done.
 It's been the thing I've most wanted to do as an album because I've been reduced to silence for so long."
-Hackett followed this with a blues album, Blues with a Feeling (1994), formed of covers and original material penned by him and his group.
+Hackett followed this with a blues album, Blues with a Feeling (1994), which included 3 covers in its 12 tracks.

 For his next album, Hackett decided to rework a selection of Genesis tracks with various guest musicians.
 This was released in 1996 as Genesis Revisited, which peaked at No. 95 in the UK.
 It includes "Déjà Vu", a track Hackett wrote with Peter Gabriel in 1973 during the Selling England by the Pound sessions that had remained unfinished.
-In retrospect, Hackett said that much of the album made him "wince", and that he can "hear the struggles".
 Hackett promoted the album with two shows in Tokyo in December 1996 with John Wetton, Chester Thompson, Ian McDonald, and Julian Colbeck.
 The concerts were recorded and filmed, later released as The Tokyo Tapes in 1998.

 In April 1997 he released the neo-classical influenced A Midsummer Night's Dream with accompaniments from the Royal Philharmonic Orchestra.
 It reached the top 10 UK classical chart.
 This marked the beginning of keyboardist, arranger, and producer Roger King taking a more prominent role on Hackett's future albums and live shows.
 In 1999, Hackett released his fourteenth studio album, Darktown.
 The album is named after a book, and the music and lyrical ideas took eight years to finalise.
 Hackett looked back on the album as one with lyrical themes that he had not been "brave enough" to present before.
 It went to No. 156 in the UK.